 - Extreme weather/climate change: In the majority of cases our water resources, asset base and operations can cope with extreme weather conditions, although these can become overwhelmed in intense situations.
 Climate change projections highlight increased temperatures, rainfall, wind and more frequent extreme variations in weather patterns.
 This means that climate change remains a key focus for us, because of its impact on our capacity and capability for service delivery, and because of the effect on the environment that we strive to protect and enhance.
-We are committed to the principles set by the Financial Stability Board's Task Force on - Demographic changes: Demographic changes, including population growth and evolving age profiles, can impact the capacity and capability of water and wastewater treatment and network assets; can affect demand on water resources; and increase uncertainty in relation to pension obligations.
+We are committed to the principles set by the Financial Stability Board's Task Force on Climate-related Financial Disclosures (TCFD) - see pages 86 to 97. - Demographic changes: Demographic changes, including population growth and evolving age profiles, can impact the capacity and capability of water and wastewater treatment and network assets; can affect demand on water resources; and increase uncertainty in relation to pension obligations. - Legislative and regulatory change: Changes in legislation and/or regulation can have implications for the business model, asset base and ways of working.
+For example: post-Brexit changes in law bring an element of uncertainty; and the introduction of competition, while positive to customers and markets, can affect ongoing revenue and the asset base.